How Sugar Feeds Cancer Growth

 If intestinal bacterial overgrowth is an issue, this should absolutely be addressed as another cause of poor digestion.
 Finally, magnesium supplementation can be a great remedy for constipation while also supporting the body for optimal health overall.

-Control Protein Intake
+Prioritize Protein Intake

 Use MCT Oil